NKFrancisco/CS-271-MASM-Strings-and-Macros/README.md

-# CS-271-MASM-Strings-and-Macros
+# CS 271 Computer Architecture and Assembly Language
-Input and Output macros for signed integers using an array.
+MASM input and output macros for signed integers using an array for storage.

 ## Assignment Info
 - User’s numeric input must be validated the hard way: